 - Best Short Paper

-For more information regarding the eligibility criteria, selection process and the awards committee, please download the ICEGOV Best Paper Awards Policy, available below.
+More information regarding the eligibility criteria and selection process, download the ICEGOV Best Paper Awards Policy.